shingonati0n/xivomega-decky/README.md

 ### Special Thanks

-- To soreepeong and bankjaaneo, for creating XivAlexander, XivMitmLatencyMitigator and XivMitmDocker
+- To soreepeong and bankjaneo, for creating XivAlexander, XivMitmLatencyMitigator and XivMitmDocker
 - To bnnuy for testing
 - To jurassicplayer and the folks at the Steam Deck Homebrew Discord for all their help whenever I got stuck.